kiwanami/emacs-epc/readme.md

 ### Message Envelope

+A message consists of 6 bytes content-length and a subsequent payload content.
+The payload content is a S-expression string.
+The S-expression is a cons cell, car is message type symbol and cdr is message body list.

 - PAYLOAD-LENGTH  : 24-bit hex-encoded integer
 - PAYLOAD-CONTENT : S-expression, text, utf-8
   - (MESSAGE-TYPE .
 MESSAGE-BODY-LIST)

+The message type can choice between `call`, `return`, `return-error`, `epc-error` and `methods`.
+The message body varies according to the message type.

 - MESSAGE-TYPE : `call` | `return` | `return-error` | `epc-error` | `methods`
 - MESSAGE-BODY-LIST : (Dependent on message types.)